Table of Contents

 Alan Heirich, Elliott Slaughter, Manolis Papadakis, Wonchan Lee, Tim Biedert and Alex Aiken

-To appear in the In Situ Infrastructures for Enabling Extreme-scale Analysis and Visualization (ISAV 2017)
+In the Workshop on In Situ Infrastructures for Enabling Extreme-scale Analysis and Visualization (ISAV 2017)

 Abstract: This short paper describes an experimental prototype of in situ visualization in a task-based parallel programming framework.
 A set of reusable visualization tasks were composed with an existing simulation.
 The visualization tasks include a local OpenGL renderer, a parallel image compositor, and a display task.
 These tasks were added to an existing fluid-particle-radiation simulation and weak scaling tests were run on up to 512 nodes of the Piz Daint supercomputer.
 Benchmarks showed that the visualization components scaled and did not reduce the simulation throughput.
 The compositor latency increased logarithmically with increasing node count.